Skip to content

 Accessibility

-Modern browsers have very good accessibility support for iframes.
-As developers we can further aid users navigating with assistive technology, such as a screen reader, by using the title attribute on an <iframe> to label its contained content.
+Modern browsers have very good accessibility support for iframes, and this can be further enhanced to aid users navigating with assistive technology, such as screen readers, by using the title attribute on an <iframe> to label its contained content.

-Having a title attribute saves the user having to navigate into the iframe to determine what it contents.
-This context shift can be confusing and time-consuming, especially for pages with multiple <iframe> elements and embeds containing interactive content like video or audio.
+Having a title attribute allows screen readers to announce the purpose of the iframe without requiring users to navigate into it.
+This saves time and reduces confusion, especially on pages with multiple <iframe> elements or interactive content like video or audio.

-Where iframes are missing the title attribute, iframe-resizer will automatically set it with the text contained within the <title> element in the <iframe>.
-This ensures that the value is always up to date and correctly reflects the page that is currently displayed within.
+Where iframes are missing the title attribute, iframe-resizer will automatically set it using the text contained within the <title> element of the iframe’s content.
+This ensures the title attribute is always up to date and accurately reflects the page currently displayed within the iframe.

 Was this page useful?